elm-city-craftworks/course-001/solutions/part1/ANSWERS.md

 See the Ruby API documentation for more details on how these methods are used: http://www.ruby-doc.org/core-2.1.0/String.html

-> Q5: Suppose your script encounters an error and has to terminate itself.
-What is the idiomatic Unix-style way of reporting that the command did not run successfully?
+**Q9: Suppose your script encounters an error and has to terminate itself.
+What is the idiomatic Unix-style way of reporting that the command did not run successfully?**

 Gracefully failing involves two steps: